Application Process for the M.Arch and M.E.D. Programs

 All applicants, including international students, are required to take the General Test (verbal, quantitative, and analytical writing) of the Graduate Record Examination (GRE) of the Educational Testing Service.
 For information regarding this test, test dates and locations, and/or to arrange to take the test, visit www.ets.org/gre.
 Although the test may be taken at any time, it should be taken no later than December preceding the application due date.

-The Internet-based Test of English as a Foreign Language (TOEFL iBT) is required of all applicants whose native language is not English, regardless if the applicant’s prior education was at an institution where English was the primary language of instruction.
+The Internet-based Test of English as a Foreign Language (TOEFL iBT) is required of all applicants whose native language is not English.
+The requirement for the TOEFL iBT may be waived only for applicants who have studied in residence for at least three (3) years at a university or college where English is the primary language of instruction and who will have received a baccalaureate degree, or its foreign equivalent, from that institution prior to matriculation at Yale.
 For further information regarding the test and/or to arrange to take the test, visit www.ets.org/toefl.
 The TOEFL must be taken no later than December preceding the application due date.
-This requirement cannot be waived.
 IELTS is not accepted as a substitution for the TOEFL iBT examination.

 Applicants are required to record their examination scores in the online application for each test date taken.
 Do not send hard copies.
 If an applicant retakes either the GRE or the TOEFL iBT after submitting an application and prefers to have the newer scores considered, the applicant should e-mail the Office of Admissions with the new scores at firstname.lastname@example.org.